livingdocsIO/documentation/content/enterprise/reference-docs/server-configuration/_index.md

   // The indexes are created with the following pattern: `${indexNamePrefix}-${index.handle}-index`
   indexNamePrefix: 'your-company-local',

+  // The concurrency defines how many requests the livingdocs-server is doing
+  // in parallel on every single process.
+  concurrency: 5,

+  // The batchSize defines how many documents/entries should be
+  // aggregated into a single elasticsearch /_bulk request.
+  batchSize: 100,

+  // Define the maximum cpu threshold of the elasticsearch cluster
+  // that pauses the elasticsearch indexing once it's exceeded.
+  maxCpu: 80,

   // To support multi cluster indexing, you can declare multiple clusters.
   // By default we index into the cluster defined in `search.host` or `search.elasticsearchClient`.
   // Please consult {{< ref "./indexing/multi-cluster-indexing.md" >}} for more details.